shelbington/Study-Notes/planguage_fundamental.md

 Block Scoping:

 The concept of variables being scoped to the nearest enclosing block "{}", rather than being scoped to the entired function(like with "var")

+The DOM:

+a cross-platform and language-independent interface that treats an HTML or XML document as a tree structure wherein each node is an object representing a part of the document.
+It enables programs and scripts to interacct with and manipulate web page content dynamically, allowing for dynamic updates, interactivity, and event handling.